Phat Diem Cathedral

 It is also recommended to wear sports shoes to be able to walk around the large grounds of the Cathedral complex and to carry accessories like hats, sunglasses and umbrellas to protect against the sometimes willful climate.

 The usual assortment of tours, taxis, buses and Grab rides are available but it is a considerable distance from Ninh Binh city so prices will reflect that.
 Self-drive by motorbike or car is easy along a busy main road.
 There are a number of cafe and restaurant in the nearby bustling town of Phat Diem and several souvenir and small good shops within the cathedral grounds.
-Be aware that the Cathedral is very much still a place of religion and the main chapels are not open to tourists although entry is possible for the faithful during the posted signs for mas and other religious services.
+Be aware that the Cathedral is very much still a place of religion and the main chapels are not open to tourists although entry is possible for the faithful during the posted signs for mass and other religious services.

 Discover Ninh Binh